act-org/dls/docs/MIGRATION_7_TO_8.md

 ## Jest: ReferenceError: TextDecoder is not defined

-If you are seeing the following error while running your Jest unit tests, it means that Jest is loading one of the map components from the DLS and needs TextDecoder to be polyfilled.
+If you are seeing the following error while running your Jest unit tests, it means that Jest is loading one of the map components into scope and needs TextDecoder to be polyfilled.

 If your project is not using a map component, then you may want to increase the